 Nos.
-71-73 Kreischer Street is a two-story wood-framed double house on a masonry foundation.
-The nearly flat roof, from which a brick chimney (stuccoed) projects, slopes to the rear of the house.
+75-77 Kreischer Street is a two-story wood-framed double house on a masonry foundation.
+The nearly flat roof, from which a brick chimney projects, slopes to the rear of the house.
 The exterior walls are sheathed in wood shingles.
-19 A fascia and molding terminate the upper edges of the walls.
-The Kreischer Street facade (as does the rear facade) has four bays of windows which have one-over-one double-hung sash in plain frames.
+A fascia and molding terminate the upper edges of the walls.
+The Kreischer Street facade (as does the rear facade) has four bays of windows which have one-over-one double-hung sash in plain frames (painted white).
 The entrances to the dwellings are through porches that extend along much of the side facades; the shed-roofed porches are open toward the front, with a square wood post supporting the corner of the roof.
 The rear portions of the porches are enclosed and have a window in the side wall and a door facing the street which is approached by a low stoop.
-The porch of No. 73 has been widened so that there is room for a window beside the door.
+At No. 75, historic doors remain in place: a glazed storm door and paneled wood door.
 The side walls have no window openings at the second story.

 A narrow lawn, lined with trees and mail boxes on posts, separates a sidewalk laid in various hues of Kreischer brick from the street.
 The front and side yards of the structure are edged by a wood picket fence which has gates supported by square posts at the brick walks that lead to the entrances; a perpendicular section of fence divides the front yards.
-South of Nos.
-71-73, a wide gate gives vehicular access to the yard.
-The structure is located near to the street, leaving much of the rear of the lot free for gardens and outbuildings.
+The structure is located near to the street, leaving much of the rear of the narrow, deep lot free for gardens and outbuildings.